StokeGitHub/.github/README.md

 Github configuration information is [here](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/creating-a-default-community-health-file).

+# General
+The above list excludes the readme, and the wiki / documentation of the product/project.
+It is important that duplication is kept to a minimum, so that these facilities (templates) can and will be kept up to date.

+## Readme
+The readme is not the contributing, and must not contain anything about contributing other than perhaps a link to contributing.
+Similarily, contributing must not discuss things like licencing (Licensing is specific to an individual project and it's dependencies).

+Similarily, again;
+The readme must introduce the product from a layman and then a developer viewpoint.
+Then detail the entire technology stack including the versions used.
+If the product/project is some kind of singular tool, then "how to build and run with examples" must be part of the readme when no further documentation is being provided.
+If the product/project is not a singular tool, then the instructions belong in documentation, which must be generated from code.

+The readme must link to the documentation when documentation is provided.

 # Issue Types
 > Work
 > : Work done that is progress towards a project/product goal, including refactoring AND optimisations (e.g. performance), including more tests.